The Communication Battle Facing Us All

-Business Presentation Revolution outlines the five stages of the Presentation SCORE Method, or pSCORE, giving you a simple, proven process to follow to prepare and deliver successful presentations every time.
-In this extract from Business Presentation Revolution, author Phil Waknell outlines the vital first stage: Foundation.
-If you build a house on sand, it will not be stable; likewise, if you start to prepare a presentation without understanding its context or its audience, you will be setting yourself up for failure.
+Business Presentation Revolution covers the five stages of the Presentation SCORE Method, or pSCORE, giving you a simple, proven process to follow to prepare and deliver successful presentations every time.
+In this extract from Business Presentation Revolution, author Phil Waknell outlines the fifth and final stage: Connection.
+Having the fastest, best designed and most attractive car doesn’t guarantee you’ll win the race.
+The performance of the driver is just as important.

 Continue Reading